Leap Year: Famous faces with February 29 birthdays

 Joe Scarnici/Getty Images for Tequila Herradu

 Leap Day has finally come.
 Occurring only once every four years, Leap Year was created to synchronize the calendar year with the solar year.
-(It takes the Earth four years to orbit the sun.)

 Getty images/file